 My farm Kopli is situated in a very beautiful but remote part of Estonia.
 Customs and traditions are still very much alive.
 The nature is wild.
 You can feel free, enjoy a swim in the nearby lake, go for a bike ride, try the local smoke sauna, go berry hunting in the forest, make music, listen to beautiful local music, be creative, see some wildlife...
 If you are interested in sustainable building, gardening and simple off-grid living please stop by.

-Accommodation will be either in my new summer cabin.
-Dinner we will have together but you will also have your own cooker.
+Accommodation will be in my new summer cabin.

 Rõuge is the next bigger little town and is very picturesque with its beautiful lakes.
 I am also close to the Haanja and Karula Nationalpark and Estonias hightest mountain, the Suur Munamägi.
 Well, it’s more of a hill though ;)